AliHassanZulfiqar/git_sandbox/README.md

 		git difftool 1st_commit/branch 2nd_commit/branch
 ## if we "cat" the file, it just outputs the entire contents of that file

 ## So, if we want to mark some point in the repository with some type of milestone.
 We can use

 		git tag tag_name

+Simple and lightweight tags simply label a specific commit; there's no extra information associated with those tags.
+	The next set of tags I want to create are going to be release tags, or annotated tags.

 	git tag -a tag_name -m "tag_message"
+	git tag -a tag_name -m "tag_message" commit_id

 we can list by

 		git tag --list
-	we can also use our "git show" command, and then specify our tag name.
+we can also use our `git show` command, and then specify our tag name.
 This is really useful when you're trying to note major milestones and you might want to associate some information with it.

+What you'll notice is that, by default, tags are not sent to GitHub using the standard `git push` command.
+Since we just issued the `git push` command, and now we need to use the `git push` command, specifying the tags we want to push.
+Type:

+		git push origin tag_name
+		or
+		git push --tags

 ## what if we decide that we're really not supposed to be doing that right now?
 What if we decide that we really should have started this on a branch, or maybe we need to change content and work on something else for a while?
 	Well, we can do that by using Git's stashing ability git stash
-	If we do a "git stash list", it shows us our stashes.
+	If we do a `git stash list`, it shows us our stashes.

 ## Space for reset and reflog